dbeef/dotfiles/vim/README.md

 - gg - Move to the beginning of the file
 - G - Move to the end of the line
 - C-q - Visual block mode
+- `. - jump cursor to last change
+- `` - jump cursor to its previous position
+- `^ - jump cursor to last place where insert mode stopped

 Creating/deleting files:
 https://sookocheff.com/post/vim/creating-a-new-file-or-directoryin-vim-using-nerdtree/